escidoc/escidoc-core-admin/doc/readme.txt

 Fedora 3.0beta1 -> Fedora 3.0
 eSciDoc 1.0beta3 -> eSciDoc 1.0beta4

-The migration procedure first backups the folder
+The migration procedure first backups the folders
+${FEDORA_HOME}/data/datastreams and ${FEDORA_HOME}/data/objects from the new
-${FEDORA_HOME}/data/datastreams from the new Fedora repository.
-All relevant FOXML files from the existing Fedora are migrated afterwards to the new Fedora repository.
-The migration may also contain an transformation of the objects itself.
+Fedora repository.
+Then all datastreams from the existing Fedora repository are copied into the new Fedora repository.
+After that all relevant FOXML files are migrated from the existing Fedora to the new Fedora repository.
+The migration may also contain a transformation of the objects itself.

     Prerequisites:
     - Ant in version 1.7.0